ilyasergey/YSC2229/source/YSC2229-midterm-tasks.rst

 * An implementation of a double-linked list, built on top of the allocator interface via the abstract "heap" it provides and the operations for manipulating with the pointers.
 Feel free to extend the ``Allocator`` signature if you can think of more expressive operations with the heap.

-* An implementation of a queue, following the `Module Signature from Week 6 <./resources/2019/week_06.ml>`_ and tests it to behave like a queue.
+* An implementation of a queue data type, following the `Module Signature from Week 6 <./resources/2019/week_06.ml>`_ and tests for checking that it indeed behaves like a queue.

 The nature of the task imposes some restrictions and hints some observations: